kcallaghan1/lua-hangman/readme.md

 Lua is a very simple language to learn and there are very comprehensive tutorials online for anything you could want to do.
 Conveniently, Lua hosts an online instructional textbook written by the langauge's own chief architect directly on their own website: https://www.lua.org/pil/contents.html.

 I did not feel that this project or the language itself is too challenging.
+It is a dynamically-typed language, with the only modifier being an optional 'local', which is used to determine the scope of the variable.
+Functions are denotated by the word "function", they are terminated by the word "end", and they do not require a return type.
 The most jarring thing about Lua compared to the other programming languages I've used is that all data structures essentially boiled down to one structure called a table.
 Tables are Lua's substitute for arrays, lists, structs, and even classes.
-Some syntax is also a little confusing: for example if you have a string str and you want to see if it matches the string "test", common practice for me in other languages would be a call that looks like this: str.match("test");
+Some syntax is a little confusing: for example if you have a string str and you want to see if it matches the string "test", common practice for me in other languages would be a call that looks like this: str.match("test");
 However, in Lua, you actually need to call it on the string library itself, passing str as a parameter: string.match(str, "test");